 Geographic areas served: Throughout the United States

-Programs: National Mammography Program/Patient Services Through the National Mammography Program (NMP), NBCF partners with medical facilities across the country to provide free mammograms and diagnostic breast care services to underserved women.
-The NMP network includes 88 medical facilities in all 50 states.
+Programs: Screening and Diagnostics/Patient Navigation Services: Through its screening and diagnostics program, NBCF partners with medical facilities across the country to provide free mammograms and diagnostic breast care services to underserved women.
+In addition, this program requires that medical facilities within its network have the capacity to continue treatment after an abnormal finding or diagnosis of breast cancer.
+The program’s network includes 84 medical facilities in all 50 states.
+While NBCF provides free breast care services through its screening and diagnostic program, sometimes those in need are unaware that the program exists.
 Through patient navigation programs at medical facilities within their network, NBCF is able to promote early detection procedures to those that need it most.
-Patient navigation is a proactive approach to helping patients overcome the barriers of cost, fear, and misinformation surrounding a disease and its prevention.
-Early Detection/Awareness Education NBCF’s Early Detection Plan is an interactive tool available both online and as an iPhone App.
-The Early Detection Plan reminds women to schedule routine breast self-exams, clinical breast exams, and mammograms.
-MyNBCF (www.MyNBCF.org) is an online support community that has been described by its members as “an avenue to share, vent, cry and laugh.”
-The community provides breast cancer patients, survivors, and their loved ones a safe place to discuss breast cancer.
-Beyond the Shock® is a step-by-step guide to understanding the diagnosis of breast cancer presented in an interactive online website.
-It allows those affected by breast cancer to learn about breast cancer, ask and answer questions, and hear inspirational stories from breast cancer survivors.
-The Breast Health Education Program is a new program launched in 2012 that provides breast cancer education and early detection services to women at community outreaches across the country.
+NBCF’s Patient Navigator Program is a proactive approach to helping patients overcome the barriers of cost, fear, and misinformation about a disease and its prevention.
+By helping underserved women to navigate the healthcare system, navigators help ensure timely diagnosis and treatment and provide the vision that gives women hope.
+Early Detection/Awareness Education: NBCF’s Early Detection Plan is an interactive tool and iPhone and Android app that promotes breast health education by creating a plan to help detect the disease in its early stages.
+It enables women to be proactive about their health by reminding them to schedule appropriate doctor appointments.
+Beyond the Shock® is a step-by-step guide to understanding the diagnosis of breast cancer presented in an interactive online website and mobile app.
+It allows those affected by breast cancer to learn about breast cancer, ask and answer questions in a safe and supportive online community, and hear inspirational stories from breast cancer survivors.
+The Breast Health Education Program provides breast cancer education and early detection services to women at community outreaches across the country.
 NBCF educates women about the importance of early detection and informs them about resources that are available in their community.
 Women are given the opportunity to receive free clinical breast exams from nurse practitioners.
-Breast Cancer Research NBCF strives to help find the cure for breast cancer by working with some of the finest scientists in the world.
-Funding is provided to MD Anderson Cancer Center, Cleveland Clinic, and Worldwide Innovative Networking for research efforts focused on targeted therapy for breast cancer initiating cells, therapeutic and preventative drugs for breast cancer, and the first clinical trial offering a choice of therapy guided by the biology to the majority of patients included in the study.
-Their goals are to identify and personalize cancer treatment to offer hope and healing to the countless women diagnosed each year.
+Breast Cancer Research: NBCF strives to help find the cure for breast cancer by working with some of the finest scientists in the world.
+Funding is provided to MD Anderson Cancer Center as they apply comprehensive team science to improve treatment and clinical outcomes for triple-negative breast cancer (TNBC) and high-grade serous ovarian cancer (HGSOC).
+This dual focus stems from recent studies that point to remarkable similarities in the underlying molecular events that cause these two rare, aggressive cancers.